mmcdermott/MEDS_transforms/README.md

 This package provides three things:

 1. A working, scalable, simple example of how to extract and pre-process MEDS data for downstream modeling.
+   These examples are provided in the form of:
+   - A set of integration tests that are run over synthetic data to verify correctness of the ETL pipeline.
+     See `tests/test_extraction.py` for the ETL tests with the in-built synthetic source data.
+   - A working MIMIC-IV MEDS ETL pipeline that can be run over MIMIC-IV v2.2 in approximately 1 hour in serial mode (and much faster if parallelized).
+See `MIMIC-IV_Example` for more details.
 2. A flexible ETL for extracting MEDS data from a variety of source formats.
 3. A pre-processing pipeline that can be used for models that require:
    - Filtering data to only include patients with a certain number of events